Bone grafting is performed by dentists before dental implant surgery when your jawbone is not strong enough to hold an implant in place.

 The process is done before you undergo dental implant surgery because the chewing action of your mouth exerts great pressure on the bone.
 As a result, the surgery might fail if your bone cannot support the dental implant.

-When is Bone Graft Necessary?
+When Is a Bone Graft Necessary?
+Reasons and Indications

 A bone graft is needed when you want a dental implant, but the bone in your jaw is damaged or weak.
 The procedure allows your dentist in Bayside Dentistry to replace the bone with a stronger base, increasing the likelihood that the dental implant will be successful.